pledge4future/co2calculator/docs/calculate/transport_modes.rst

 .. contents::

 Business trips can be calculated for different modes of transport.
-The overview here summarizes, which parameter influence the carbon emission intensity of a trip for the different transportation modes.
+The overview here summarizes, which parameters influence the carbon emission intensity of a trip for the different transportation modes.
 The specific emission factors for different configurations (e.g., vehicle size, fuel type, etc.) are documented under :doc:`Emission factors <emission_factors>`.